Dodoma: Road link

 and Arusha to the north, via Kondoa and Iringa, Njombe, Songea, Mbeya and Vwawa to the south via Mtera.

 Government

 The Parliament of Tanzania is located in Dodoma.
 The office of the President of Tanzania and the headquarters of ministers of the Government of Tanzania completed the move to the Mtumba area of the city in October 2019.

-Sport
+Sports

-The city is represented in the Tanzanian Premier League by football clubs Dodoma FC, before was known as Polisi Dodoma, other oldest clubs as CDA, Waziri Mkuu, Kurugenzi, Mji Mpwapwa and Dundee.
+The city is represented in the Tanzanian Premier League by football club Dodoma Jiji FC, which used to be called Polisi Dodoma.
+The club is run by the city council of Dodoma.
+Other older clubs, include CDA, Waziri Mkuu, Kurugenzi, Mji Mpwapwa, and Dundee.

-Football

-Football is admired by most children and teenagers in Dodoma.
-Football is a hobby that is the favourite of most young boys in Dodoma.

-Other sports

-Interest in other sports, such as volleyball, basketball, and even rugby, is increasing.
+There is also a rising interest in other sports, particularly basketball.

 Stadium

 The city hosts the Jamhuri Stadium on School Avenue.

 Places of worship

-The places of worship in the city are predominantly Christian churches and temples: Roman Catholic Archdiocese of Dodoma (Catholic Church), Anglican Church of Tanzania (Anglican Communion), Evangelical Lutheran Church in Tanzania (Lutheran World Federation), Baptist Convention of Tanzania (Baptist World Alliance), Assemblies of God.
-There are also Muslim mosques.
+Dodoma is home to many places of worship for people of multiple faiths.
+From Christian churches such as the Roman Catholic Archdiocese of Dodoma (Catholic Church), Anglican Church of Tanzania (Anglican Communion), Evangelical Lutheran Church in Tanzania (Lutheran World Federation), Baptist Convention of Tanzania (Baptist World Alliance), and Assemblies of God to Muslim mosques including the Sunni Masjid (Nunge), Gaddafi Mosque and KSIJ Mosque.
+The city also hosts a Hindu Mandir, as well as a Sikh Gurudwara.